violet-eco/violet-eco.github.io/docs/concepts/applications.md

 ## Commands

 Applications can provide shell commands.
-Since command names must prefixed by the AID, multiple commands can be provided without the danger of name conflicts.
+Since command names must prefixed by the AID (dots instead of two colons), multiple commands can be provided without the danger of name conflicts.

-For example, if an app with AID `developer.app` provides the command `get_time`, the last available command will be `developer.app.get_time`.
+For example, if an app with AID `developer::app` provides the command `get_time`, the last available command will be `developer.app.get_time`.

 Although this is a rather long name, it avoids conflicts between the names of the commands.
 It is quite common for shell scripts to